foyer-meetings/foyer-meetings.github.io/index.md

 show_call_box: true
 ---

-# Foyer - the future of meetings.
+# Foyer - Welcome to the Future of Meetings.

-Foyer is where you run your meetings efficiently.
+Foyer is the epitome of productivity for your workspace.
+With our product you can run your meetings more efficiently, assign action items easily and follow up on those effortlesly.
 A one stop solution to all your meeting problems.